jgelfman/Dataflow-Based-FPGA-Program-Synthesis-Capstone/README.md

 ### Acknowledgment
-This repository was done as an independent capstone project supervised by Prof. Bodin at Yale-NUS College (@bbodin).
+This repository was done as an independent capstone project supervised by Prof. Bodin at Yale-NUS College [@bbodin](https://github.com/bbodin).